The best kind of coffee is cold coffee.

 When you order an iced coffee from a coffee shop, there’s a decent chance that the coffee you are getting is actually a day old.
 Many places will save coffee from the day prior, store it in the fridge, and serve it cold the next day for their iced coffee.

 While it’s not fair to assume that all coffee shops do that, it’s certainly not uncommon!
 If you’re looking for fresh coffee, be sure to keep that in mind.
-Or, turn to my trusty friend: cold brew coffee.

 How is cold brew coffee made?